-Michael is an architect, based in our Bath studio, who has worked across the Commercial, Residential and Civic sectors with experience through all stages of design, planning and construction.
+Michael is an associate architect, based in our Bath studio, who has worked across the Commercial, Residential and Civic sectors with experience through all stages of design, planning and construction.

 What’s your favourite project you’ve worked on?

 The refurbishment of Eagle House in the centre of Bristol.
 I started working on this project shortly after joining Stride Treglown as a Part 2 Architectural Assistant in 2017.
 I was involved in all aspects of the design through the concept, planning and construction phases.
 It was a joy to be part of such a great project team.
 From the engineers to the contractors and interior designers, everybody worked seamlessly to make this great scheme a success.
 This project also formed my case study during my qualification to become a chartered Architect.

 Best building in your city?